Working Tickets in the App

 Behavior:

-• Virtual coworkers now also hand tickets back earlier when the reporter explicitly asks for escalation or when the conversation starts looping on repeated clarification requests without reaching a fix
+- Virtual coworkers hand tickets back earlier when the reporter explicitly asks for escalation or when the conversation starts looping on repeated clarification requests without reaching a fix

 Internal coworker notes stay internal only.
 Public thread pages never expose them to the reporter, and decline/handoff is the only assignment-time path that creates an internal note instead of a public response.